Temporary Protected Status

 4. Certified translation of the child’s birth certificate (if filing any form for a child below the age of 14);

-5. Proof of residence in the U.S.: a rental agreement, a utility bill in your name, the letter from a welfare agency or DMV showing your name and address or any other official documents showing that you currently live in the U.S. If you do not yet have any “official” documents, submit a letter explaining the situation and attach what you have: a free housing voucher, the letter from a friend or relative with whom you are staying or your correspondence with the landlord who allowed you to stay at their place;
+5. Proof of continuous residence in the U.S.: a rental agreement, a utility bill in your name, the letter from a welfare agency or DMV showing your name and address or any other official documents showing that you currently live in the U.S. If you do not yet have any “official” documents, submit a letter explaining the situation and attach what you have: a free housing voucher, the letter from a friend or relative with whom you are staying or your correspondence with the landlord who allowed you to stay at their place;

 6. If filing by mail, a check or money order for the combined I-821 filing fee and biometrics fee, and separate checks for forms I-765 and I-131, if applicable, addressed to “United States Department of Homeland Security” – if you are NOT including a Request for Fee Waiver (form I-912).